Nursing and Midwifery Revalidation

 - Please check the NMC website regularly and keep up to date with changes and updates from the NMC.

 Remember you are responsible for your revalidation and your registration is at risk if you fail to meet the requirements or lapse your registration.

-Please note that within the NHSCT you should have your confirmation meeting at least 3 months before your revalidation date to allow the confirmer to enter your revalidation data on to HRPTS before 1st of the month before your revalidation date.
+Please note that within the NHSCT you should have your confirmation meeting at least 3 months before your revalidation date.
 For example if your revalidation date is 30 September you have until 1st September to apply to the NMC for revalidation.
-You should meet at least two months before this date for confirmation as the confirmer must enter revalidation data on HRPTS before 1st August.
-Your revalidation confirmation meeting would then be organized for July.
+You should meet at least two months before this date with your confirmer – so your revalidation confirmation meeting would then be organized for July.